Eddie Mekka, Carmine on 'Laverne & Shirley,' dead at 69 - KESQ

 Mekka played Shirley’s love interest on the show.

-Cindy Williams who played Shirley tweeted this, “My darling Eddie, A world-class talent who could do it all.
+Cindy Williams, who played Shirley, tweeted, “My darling Eddie, A world-class talent who could do it all.
 I love you dearly.
 I’ll miss you so much.
 But oh the marvelous memories.”

 The hit series ran on ABC from 1976-1983.

-A Massachusetts native, he moved to Los Angeles and ended up garnering a Tony nomination for his lead role in “The Lieutenant” on Broadway in 1975.
+A Massachusetts native, Mekka moved to Los Angeles and ended up garnering a Tony nomination for his lead role in “The Lieutenant” on Broadway in 1975.

 CNN has reached out to Mekka’s representative for comment.